Familie

-Familie (Dutch for Family) is a Flemish television soap opera set in Mechelen.
+Familie (Dutch for Family) is a long-running Flemish television soap opera broadcast on VTM.
+It is set in Mechelen.
 Created by Herman Verbaet, Familie was first broadcast on 30 December 1991.
 It has been broadcast consistently for 5-6 evenings per week, with only 2-3 month hiatuses during summer.
-It is currently being produced by Banijay Belgium and running on VTM.
+It is currently being produced by Banijay Belgium.

 Premise

 Pierre Van den Bossche and Anna Dierckx have raised three children.
 Their oldest son Guido is a bright student, eager to become a business mogul.
 His younger brother Jan and sister Rita are less gifted and often feel pushed back, but are nevertheless proud of their sibling.
 Once the children are starting their own family lives, shocking news arrives: Anna is pregnant again and Pierre has been diagnosed with a terminal disease.
 Pierre dies weeks before the birth of his daughter Marleen.
 Anna is devastated, but decides to stay strong.

 Start of the series

 Anna still mourns her deceased husband Pierre, but as she is turning 65 years old she is also happy to see her children are all doing well.
 Marleen is now a young adult studying at a fashion academy.
 Guido has successfully founded the VDB Systems electronics company, is married to the eccentric Marie-Rose De Putter and has two children: Peter and Veronique.
 Jan also works for the company and married to Monique Stevens, he also has two children: Bart and Mieke.
 Rita has been struggling due to the death of her first son Paul, the illness of her second son Pierrot and the ongoing rivalry with her sister-in-law Marie-Rose, but manages to find happiness in her singing career and her husband Dirk Cockelaere.